 A great traditional Malay dish that is easy to prepare: perfectly fried whole fish with crisp skin and moist flesh smothered with sambal sauce.

-The spicy sauce, or sambal in Malay, is excellent not just with fish but also with other seafood, meats and even hard boiled eggs.
-Make a whole tub and freeze extra portions for later use—then get the neighborhood talking when you serve this exotic dish at your next dinner party.
+The spicy sauce, or sambal in Malay, is excellent not just with fish but also with other seafood, meats, and even hard-boiled eggs.
+Make a whole tub and freeze extra portions for later use—then get the neighborhood talking when you serve this memorable dish at your next dinner party.

 This dish is perfect with newly cooked rice.

-- Rinse the fish well.
-If the fishmonger hasn't cleaned it for you, remove the scales, guts, and gills.
-Score the flesh by making two to three slashes on both sides, the depth of the slashes midway between the skin and the flesh.
+Score the flesh of the fish by making 2 to 3 slashes on both sides, the depth of the slashes midway between the skin and the flesh.

-- Mix the salt and turmeric powder.
+Mix the salt and turmeric powder.
 Rub the mixture all over the fish including the cavity.
-Cover with cling film and leave to marinate in the fridge for half an hour.

-- About ten minutes before cooking, take the fish out of the fridge to allow it to come to room temperature.
+About 10 minutes before cooking, take the fish out of the fridge to come to room temperature.
+Fill a large wok or skillet 1/3 way with oil.

-- Heat the oil in a wok/pan until it is very hot.
-Keep the flame on high heat.
-When the oil starts to smoke, it is time to put the fish in.
-Very hot oil helps keep the skin and flesh together and prevents the skin from sticking to the wok/pan.
+When the oil reaches 375 F, it is time to put the fish in.
+Very hot oil helps keep the skin and flesh together and prevents the skin from sticking to the wok.

-- Transfer the fish to a serving plate and smother with sambal sauce.
+Transfer the fish to a serving platter and smother with sambal sauce.
 Serve at once.